EDavies2020/GFRecipes_MS3/TESTING.md

 * Register Page
     * Prompts are present when requested format is incorrect
     * When existing username/password is used flash message is displayed
-    * For security it doesnt sepcify if username or password already exists
+    * For security it doesn't specify if username or password already exists
-    * If username & password meet format reqested and do not already exist then register button works correctly and takes user to account page
+    * If username & password meet format requested and do not already exist then register button works correctly and takes user to account page
     * Link to sign in if you have an existing account works correctly and directs user to log in page

 * Log in Page
     * Prompts are present when requested format is incorrect
     * When username/password is incorrect flash message is displayed
-    * For security it doesnt sepcify if username or password is incorrect
+    * For security it doesn't specify if username or password is incorrect
-    * If username & password meet format reqested and are correct then log in button works correctly and takes user to account page
+    * If username & password meet format requested and are correct then log in button works correctly and takes user to account page
-    * Link to register if you dont havr an account works correctly and directs user to register page
+    * Link to register if you don't have an account works correctly and directs user to register page

+* Logged in Navbar
+    * All links are working and direct user to the pages that match their name

 * Account Page
     * Share recipe card link works properly and directs user to add recipe page